sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 ### 2.2.1 Monitoring Critical Processes
 Monit has implemented the mechanism to monitor whether a process is running or not.
-In detail, monit will periodically read the configuration file trying to match the target process in the process tree.
+In detail, monit will periodically read the target processes from configuration file and tries to match those process with the processes tree in Linux kernel.

-Below is an example of monit configuration file to check the critical processes in lldp container.
+Below is an example of monit configuration file to monitor the critical processes in lldp container.

 */etc/monit/conf.d/monit_lldp*